rafaco/InAppDevTools/README.md

 </br></p></details>

-Important considerations about this setup:
+Important changes made to your project builds:

-* This library will be **enabled on your Debug APKs** with all features and **your source code will be exposed** throw our UI.
+* **Enabled on your Debug builds**.
+All features will be available and **your source code will be exposed** throw our UI and in your APK files.
-* Your **Release APKs are protected**.
+* **Disabled on your Release builds**.
 All our features get safely disabled, your sources aren't exposed and your apk size will be minimally increased.

 Ready to go!
 Just run a Debug build and our welcome dialog will pop up on your device.